Tributes paid to teenager as brother appears in court charged with her murder

 “We will also plan a tribute when the time is right so that we can remember all that Amanda brought to our school.”

-Selby, of Windermere Crescent, is due to appear for a plea and trial preparation hearing on October 29.
+Selby, who spoke only to confirm his name, is due to appear for a plea and trial preparation hearing on October 29.

 An order made under Section 45 of the Youth Justice and Criminal Evidence Act 1999 to ban the naming of the victim was lifted by the judge.